 If you want to, you can name another person to act for you as your “representative” to ask for a coverage decision, make an appeal or file a grievance.
 There may be someone who is already legally authorized to act as your representative under State law.
 If you want a friend, relative, your doctor or other provider, or other person to be your representative, call Member Services and ask for the “Appointment of Representative” form.
-This form is also available on Medicare’s website at: www.cms.hhs.gov/cmsforms/downloads/cms1696.pdf
+This form can be found on Medicare's website or by clicking here.

 The form gives that person permission to act on your behalf.
 It must be signed by you and by the person who you would like to act on your behalf.
 You must give us a copy of the signed form.

 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.

 Here is how to contact us when you are asking for a coverage decision about your medical care:

 An appeal is a formal way of asking us to review and change a coverage decision we have made.

 Here’s how to contact us when you are making an appeal about your medical care: